 Budget travelers: Visit Hawaii Activities for over 600+ tours and activities in Hawaii.
 I especially like shopping on this website because they’ve always got some tours on sale (sometimes up to 50% off!).

 Self-guided travelers: If you’d rather explore Hawaii at your own pace and not pay for a tour guide, check out the self-guided Shaka Guide audio tour apps that are downloadable for your iOS or Android device.
 The storytelling on the app is a lot of fun and I love that it’s a great budget option for a socially-distanced tour.

 Recommended tours: Visit Aloha With Tours for a carefully curated selection of over 45+ tours and activities that I personally recommend.

-Free things to do in Hawaii: If you need a list of free tours, shows, and activities to add to your Hawaii travel itinerary, join my newsletter so I can send you my checklist.
+Free things to do in Hawaii: If you need a list of free tours, shows, and activities to add to your Hawaii travel itinerary, sign up for updates so I can send you my checklist.

 There are so many things to do on the Big Island that’s it’s difficult to list them all.
 But make sure you make a visit to the Hawaii Volcanoes National Park, see some waterfalls, and hike at least a couple of coastal or rainforest trails.